 Most of the story is set in Seattle, home to two warring survivalist factions – the militaristic Washington Liberation Front, nicknamed “Wolves”, and a religious group first introduced by the pejorative nickname “Scars”, but who refer to themselves as Seraphites.
-The player learns a little about the Seraphite faith, which seems to combine elements of Christianity with a form of neo-pagan primitivism, during several scenes set in their distinctive shrines, as seen above.
+The player learns a little about the Seraphite faith, which seems to combine elements of Christianity and survivalism with a form of neo-pagan primitivism, during several scenes set in their distinctive shrines, as seen above.

 These quiet, candle-lit shrines are centered on painted or carved images of the martyred Seraphite Prophet.
 Bouquets of wild flowers are scattered on the floor around the Prophet’s image and written petitions are affixed to curious mat-like wall-hangings made out of sticks.
 These latter practices are reminiscent of present-day vernacular roadside shrines and of the wooden ema votive plaques offered by adherents of the Shinto faith.